Puzzled by a spate of strange comments being posted on my teaching blog lately, I looked to Google search for an explanation.

 What’s the benefit to those who place it?

-19 Responses to “Nylon Stockings and Denier Spam”
+19 thoughts on “Nylon Stockings and Denier Spam”

 The first comment you reproduced is like many I’ve received.
 I assume these come from site visitors for whom English is new and unfamiliar terrain, akin to the “please to helping me wondrously English written” type of comments — only, in the type you provided, the correspondent is simply sharing the sheer joy of learning something about a new language.
 On the other hand, the generic language is odd.
 Are there any links in the messages?

 I ask that because the message may be, like the second example you provide, what I call link spam, in which the sender embeds linked keywords into randomly worded text.
 The iterations of watch are likely links to sites where you will be estatic to find unbelievable deals on faux-designer wristwatches.